-Risk management is ingrained in Meridian's strategic and operational

-The Board has approved policies and procedures for Meridian and its subsidiaries to ensure that treasury operations are conducted in a riskaverse, non-speculative way activities, including business planning, investment analysis, portfolio and project management and day-to-day operations.
+Risk management is ingrained in Meridian's strategic and operational activities, including business planning, investment analysis, portfolio and project management and day-to-day operations.
 Meridian takes a managed approach to risk that sets tolerances for appropriate risk taking, acceptance or avoidance, depending on the consequences and likelihood of risks' occurrence, and the potential associated benefits or opportunities.

-Meridian's policies, including the Delegation of Authority Policy, provide a framework for decision-making and risk management.
+Meridian's policies, including the Delegation of Authority Policy, Treasury Policy and Safety and Health Policy, provide a framework for decision-making and risk management.